react-bootstrap-table/react-bootstrap-table2/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+In addition, please search issues before you open a report to make sure there's no any duplicated report

 **To Reproduce**
 Steps to reproduce the behavior: